Spanish coup of July 1936 in the Albacete province: Saturday 25 July

 Since early morning the loyalist aviation kept bombing Albacete; also the artillery laid fire on presumed rebel positions in the city.
 The insurgents hardly responded; their own artillery pieces failed, probably due to sabotage.
 The governmental troops, under a unified command of Balibrea, consisted of few hundred military and some 3,500 militiamen, which prepared for assault.
 Soon afterwards the loyalists entered the urban area, exchanging fire with the rebels.
 The latter started to withdraw towards the Guardia Civil barracks, and at 10 AM their radio message to Nationalist headquarters declared “desmoralización fuerzas extremada”.
 Shortly before mid-day Chápuli committed suicide shooting himself in the head.
 The last rebel radio message was sent at 12:40 PM and soon afterwards some 300 Guardias Civiles surrendered, while civilian volunteers tried to escape on their own.
 Martínez Morena was shot in unclear circumstances; according to some sources he was killed already as POW, on his way to prison.

-Approximately at the same time also Villarrobledo was overrun by the Toledo province militias; the rebel alcalde was killed while most of the Falangist defenders were dispersed.
+Approximately at the same time also Villarrobledo was overrun by the Ciudad Real province militias; the rebel alcalde was killed while most of the Falangist defenders were dispersed.
+Upon return to their towns and villages, the militiamen were greeted to a heroes' welcome, though the episode also led to increasing violence against local derechistas.